Toormina

 Toormina has shown very soft population growth performance across periods assessed by AreaSearch

-As per AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the suburb of Toormina had an estimated population of around 6,382.
-This figure reflects a rise of 211 people (3.4%) from the 2021 Census total of 6,171 inhabitants.
-AreaSearch's estimate is based on a resident population of 6,218 derived from examining the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
-The population density ratio stands at 1,181 persons per square kilometer, aligning with averages observed across locations assessed by AreaSearch.
-Toormina's growth rate of 3.4% since the census is within 2.1 percentage points of the SA3 area's figure of 5.5%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving primary growth for the suburb.
+The population of Toormina is estimated at around 6,382 as of Feb 2026.
+This reflects an increase of 211 people since the 2021 Census, which reported a population of 6,171 people.
+The change was inferred from AreaSearch's estimation of the resident population at 6,218 following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,181 persons per square kilometer.
+Toormina's growth rate of 3.4% since the census positions it within 2.1 percentage points of the SA3 area (5.5%).
+Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Applying growth rates by age group from these aggregations to all areas projects a decline in overall population by 129 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to expand by 209 people during this period.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projections indicate an overall population decline by 138 persons by 2041, but growth is anticipated in specific age cohorts, notably the 85 and over age group projected to expand by 209 people.

 Frequently Asked Questions - Population